China · tool

 Annual events worth timing your trip around

-A public holiday (May 1-3) that often extends into a longer break, leading to significant domestic travel and high prices.
+A public holiday resulting in a week-long break, leading to peak domestic travel and high prices.

 Insider timing tips

-- •The shoulder seasons (April-May and September-October) offer the best balance of pleasant weather and manageable crowds, though prices surge during holidays.
+- •The shoulder months of April-May and September-October offer the best balance of pleasant weather and manageable crowds, though prices rise significantly during May and October holidays.

-- •Winter (December-February) is cold and grey, but offers the lowest prices and fewest crowds, ideal for indoor activities and experiencing local life.
+- •Winter (December-February) is cold and often gray, but offers the lowest prices and fewest crowds, ideal for budget travelers focused on indoor activities.

 Ready to plan your Shanghai trip?